United States of America Flag

 Nutrition and body condition scoring for calving

-Most ranchers start increasing nutrition 60-90 days before calving.
-This is when the fetus is growing fastest and the cow's energy demands are highest.
-If you're relying on stockpiled forage, you need to know the quality.
-If it's below 7-8% crude protein, you'll need to supplement.
-A good rule of thumb: cows in late gestation need about 1.5-2 pounds of crude protein per day, depending on body weight and forage quality.
+Most ranchers start increasing nutrition in the last trimester.
+This is when the fetus is growing fastest.
+Energy demands peak after calving when the cow starts lactating.
+If you're relying on stockpiled forage, knowing the quality matters.
+If it's below 7-8% crude protein, supplementation is often necessary.
+A common guideline: cows in late gestation need about 1.5-2 pounds of crude protein per day, depending on body weight and forage quality.

 First-calf heifers need extra attention.
 They're still growing while gestating, which means higher nutritional demands.
+They also haven't calved before, which means they're more likely to need help during birth and attention to make sure they mother up properly.
 Keeping them separate from the mature cow herd during late gestation lets you manage their nutrition more precisely and reduces competition for feed.
+Some ranchers also use night feeding strategies to encourage daytime calving, which can reduce the chances of a calving wreck during nightchecks.

 Calving pasture setup and design

-A general guideline is 1-2 acres per pair for the first few weeks, depending on forage availability and weather.
+A common guideline is 1-2 acres per pair for the first few weeks, depending on forage availability and weather.
 Too tight and you're asking for disease issues.
-Too loose and monitoring becomes a logistical nightmare.
+Too loose and monitoring becomes a logistical challenge.
 The goal is visibility without crowding.

-Clean water is non-negotiable.
-Cows need 10-12 gallons per day during lactation, more in hot weather.
-Water sources should be accessible but not in areas where cattle will congregate and create mud.
-If you're using tanks, keep them clean.
-Contaminated water leads to scours.
+Clean water is critical.
+Cows can need 10-12 gallons per day during lactation, more in hot weather.
+Water sources work best when they're accessible but not in areas where cattle will congregate and create mud.
+Contaminated water can lead to scours.

-You also want the flexibility to move pairs as conditions change.
-Separating first-calf heifers from the main herd reduces stress and lets you monitor them more closely.
+Flexibility to move pairs as conditions change helps with multiple management goals.
+Separating first-calf heifers from the main herd reduces stress and allows for closer monitoring.
 Isolating sick calves prevents disease spread.
 Rotating to fresh ground as calving progresses keeps pathogen loads down.
-All of this requires either a lot of infrastructure or a system like virtual fencing that lets you create temporary boundaries without building fence.
+All of this requires either extensive infrastructure or a system that lets you create temporary boundaries without building fence.

 Monitoring protocols that work